The Pentland Floating Offshore Wind Farm will be located off the coast of Dounreay, Caithness.

 Much of the seabed around Scotland is too deep to be well suited to fixed bottom turbines.

-Floating offshore wind provides a technological solution which enables the production of large amounts of renewable energy which will underpin Scotland and the UK’s energy transition and is key to achieving net zero.
+Floating offshore wind provides a technological solution which enables the production of large amounts of renewable energy which will underpin Scotland and the UK’s energy transition and is key to achieving net zero as well as energy security.

 Opportunities to create a new supply chain and job opportunities